 Three of the field office inspectors, located in Holdrege, Norfolk, & North Platte, have assignments to conduct work for the Air Quality Division.
 They participate in the same training, meetings, and other compliance program activities as the Lincoln-based Air Quality inspectors.

-Three local agencies -- the Lincoln/Lancaster County Health Department, the Omaha Air Quality Control, and the Douglas County Health Department, have accepted through contract with the NDEQ, responsibility for various facets of the program.
+Three local agencies -- the Lincoln/Lancaster County Health Department, the Omaha Air Quality Control, and the Douglas County Health Department, have accepted through contract with the NDEE, responsibility for various facets of the program.
 These responsibilities include air quality monitoring, planning, permitting and enforcement within their areas of jurisdiction.

 If you would like more information about the local